10 Best Meal Kit Delivery Services, According to Food Network Editors

 We surveyed the meal kits on the market to find the best ones for families, couples, vegetarians and more.

 Planning weekly menus can be a chore.
 Sure, it saves time and money, but it can also get old fast.
 (How many times can you really eat chicken in a week, anyway?)
 It’s also easy to get stuck in a rut — buying completely new ingredients to try that new curry recipe you found can get expensive, fast.
+(And ordering takeout can be even pricier.)
 Luckily, meal kits can eliminate these issues, making it easier and more affordable for you and your family to try new and interesting foods.
 Sounds simple, right?

 Until you check out your many, many options.